Mitral Valve Stenosis - Overview

 - You'll probably need only regular checkups if

-you have mild or no symptoms.
+you have mild or moderate stenosis.

 - You may need your